-All employees, including the Named Executive Officers, are entitled to participate in the 401(k) Plan, which is qualified under Section 401(k) of the Code.
+All employees, including the Named Executive Officers, are entitled to participate in the 401(k) Plan, which is qualified under Section 401(k) of the Internal Revenue Code (the "Code").
 At the discretion of the Board of Directors, we may make matching contributions equal to a percentage of the salary deduction contributions or other discretionary amounts.
-We paid \$2.6 million in matching and discretionary contributions in fiscal 2018, \$2.5 million in fiscal 2017 and \$2.3 million in fiscal 2016.
-Contributions to the 401(k) Plan on behalf of the Named Executive Officers are described in the table entitled "Summary Compensation Table - Fiscal 2018."
+We paid \$2.8 million in matching and discretionary contributions in fiscal 2019, \$2.6 million in fiscal 2018, and \$2.5 million in fiscal 2017.
+Contributions to the 401(k) Plan on behalf of the Named Executive Officers are described in the table entitled "Summary Compensation Table - Fiscal 2019."

-All employees, including the Named Executive Officers, are entitled to participate in the ESPP, which is intended to qualify under Section 423 of the Code.
+All employees, including the Named Executive Officers, are entitled to participate in the Daktronics, Inc. Employee Stock Purchase Plan, or ESPP, which is intended to qualify under Section 423 of the Code.
 The ESPP allows employees to purchase shares of our common stock, subject to annual limitations, at a price equal to 85 percent of the lower of the fair market value of the common stock at the beginning or the end of each six-month offering period.